 The International Agency for Research on Cancer (IARC) has classified natural UV radiation and UV-emitting tanning devices (sunbeds) as carcinogenic .
 A systematic review published in 2012 found that:

 A more recent study of Norwegian women supports the findings of higher melamona risks in sunbed users and in those who used sunbeds from an early age, and also found that women who first used sunbeds before the age of 30 were diagnosed with melanoma at a younger age than women who had never used sunbeds .

-Exposure to both UVA and UVB radiation has been linked with an increased risk of skin cancers.
 The link between skin cancer and UV radiation exposure is quite simple — the greater the exposure to UV radiation, the greater the likelihood of developing skin cancer and the more quickly the skin will age.
 For further information on the effects that UVA and UVB have on skin, see page on sunburn.

 The only time an artificial tanning device should be used is in the medical procedure of phototherapy.
 This process of exposing the body to UV radiation is useful in the treatment of a number of skin conditions, including psoriasis and dermatitis.
 These treatments should only be conducted under medical supervision.

+In Australia, commercial sunbeds have been banned since 2016.
 In New Zealand, use of sunbeds and solaria by people under 18 years of age has been banned since January 2017.
 Compliance with the New Zealand Standard for operating procedures is otherwise voluntary.